Skip to Content

 What is reed diffuser base?

-Our base is made from a proprietary blend of silicones and organic compounds to help release the fragrance into the air.
-It does not contain any alcohol or DPG, which evaporates much faster and can clog the reeds.
+Our reed diffuser base is made from a proprietary blend of silicones and organic compounds to help release fragrance into the air.
+It does not contain any ethanol or DPG, which evaporates much faster and can clog the reeds.
 It is also VOC compliant in all 50 states when recommended fragrance loads are used.

 What are reed diffuser sticks made from?